cdl-geneseo/geneseo-dictionary/B/Bitch-Out.md

 # Bitch Out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bitch Out

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 VB: To tell off; &quot;He's upset--his girlfriend just bitched him out.&quot; F92 VB-43% of the students surveyed identified this as the act of verbally assaulting.
 S99